Prostate Cancer Program

 Cancer Program Nurse

 Free Prostate Cancer Screenings

-Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
-About 1 man in 39 will die of prostate cancer and about 1 man in 7 will be diagnosed with prostate cancer during his lifetime early detection offers the best chance for long-term survival, which is why the Prostate Specific Antigen (PSA) blood test combined with a brief exam has become an event for so many men.
+Prostate cancer is the second leading cause of cancer death in American men, with approximately 31,620 deaths per year.
+Approximately 1 in 9 men will be diagnosed with prostate cancer and 1 in 41 men will die of prostate cancer.
+Early detection offers the best chance for long-term survival, which is why the Prostate Specific Antigen (PSA) blood test combined with a brief exam has become a standard in early detection for many men.
 Stony Brook Medicine's Department of Urology has a long-standing commitment to providing free prostate cancer screenings for at risk individuals.
-The Prostate Care Program team has been recognized for their efforts and has received citations from New York State Senators John Flanagan, Kenneth Lavalle, and New York State Assembly.
+The Prostate Cancer Program team has been recognized for their efforts and has received citations from New York State Senators John Flanagan, Kenneth Lavalle, and New York State Assembly.

-The American Cancer Society recommends screenings for men 50 years of age and older, who are at average risk.
-Age 45 for men at high risk of developing prostate cancer.
-This includes African Americans and men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65).
-Age 40 for men at even higher risk (those with more than one first-degree relative who had prostate cancer at an early age).
+The National Comprehensive Cancer Network recommends screenings for men 45-75 years of age who are at average risk, and age 40 for men at high risk of developing prostate cancer.
+High risk individuals include African Americans males, men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65), and men with a family history of breast, pancreatic, or ovarian cancer.

-The Prostate Care Program offers free screenings throughout the year at the Stony at various locations across Suffolk County, Long Island.
-In order to streamline the screening process, participants are asked to pre-register for the screening event they wish to attend, and down load and print the pre-screening questionnaire.
+The Prostate Cancer program offers free screenings throughout the year at various Urology practice locations across Suffolk County, Long Island.
+In order to streamline the screening process participants are asked to pre-register for the screening event.
+In addition we ask that you print and complete the pre-screening questionnaire.

 |Upcoming FREE Prostate Screenings|

 Please call (631) 444-4000 to register for the event.